 When it is finally time to go to bed, locals must be careful with how they leave their homes at night.
 It is believed that spirits often come in the form of moths, which might get trapped in an open glass of water or burn in a still-lit candle, so families must make sure to extinguish any open flames and empty any water reservoirs hanging around the house.
 If a moth dies on The Day of the Dead, the spirit that came back in it would be trapped and unable to come back next year.

-Another popular tradition that takes place during the Day of the Dead is the Kite Festival.
-It consists of a big, open space where people gather to show off their kites, lift them up and make them compete.
-What makes it unique is the size of the kites.
+Another popular tradition that takes place during the Day of the Dead is the Kite Festival, many of which are held across the country in big, open spaces where people gather to show off their kites, lift them up, and make them compete to honor the dead.

 If you have ever participated in festivals from any other corner of the world, you know that they are always linked to at least one dish that is made only during that time of the year.
 The Day of the Dead in Guatemala is no exception.

 A large percentage of Guatemala traditional dishes involve some variation of a stew, prepared with tons of spices, but on the Day of the Dead, Guatemalans also prepare something called fiambre, a weird and hearty dish with an interesting taste.
 It is made with a bunch of different vegetables, poultry, beef, pork, and fish, and in some cases, a few kinds of cheese and a sour kind of dressing are also added.

 Other traditional foods that are prepared on the Day of the Dead include tamales, ayote en dulce (sweet potato in milk), and pan de muertos, a sweet bread made especially for the holiday.
 Sugar skull candies and baked goods are also popular across Latin America.

 In all of these traditions, Guatemalans make sure to honor the four elements: earth, wind, water, and fire.